Can Certain Vitamins Help Suppress Your Appetite?

 Advertisement

-For example, this review reported that obese women trying to lose weight experienced increased satiety when they took multivitamin supplements.
+For example, this review reported that women with obesity trying to lose weight experienced increased satiety when they took multivitamin supplements.
 These pills essentially worked as multivitamin appetite suppressants.
 However, it is not known which vitamins and minerals in these multivitamins worked in the regulation of food intake.
 The exact mechanism of action that made these pills work as multivitamin appetite suppressants is also not very well understood.

 Advertisement

 Calcium is a mineral that is also thought to work as a hunger suppressant.
 This same review also reported that the people who took calcium and vitamin D were able to lose four times as much weight compared to those not taking these supplements.
-However, this study particularly assessed obese adults who were found to be deficient in calcium.
+However, this study particularly assessed adults with obesity who were found to be deficient in calcium.

 Vitamin D was a relevant component in the reported study because it helps your body absorb calcium.
 Notably, this nutrient plays other roles in relation to your weight and body fat content.